Faltenreich/faltenreich.github.io/software/experience.md

 ---
-layout: profession
+layout: experience
-title: Profession
+title: Experience
 subtitle: A marathon of many sprints
-permalink: /software/profession/
+permalink: /software/experience/
 ---

 I have been working on the following projects in a professional environment: